 - Make an appointment with Career Services to have a career consultant review your resume and cover letter.
 Make the revisions your consultant recommends.
-(You do not have to wait until after the mandatory pre-internship meeting to go to Career Services.
+You do not have to wait until after the mandatory pre-internship meeting to go to Career Services.
 You can make this appointment as soon as you know you want to apply for an internship.
 Take your internship application form (the link is below) with you to Career Services and have your consultant sign it.

 - Fill out the Internship Application Form.
-Submit the form along with a copy of your resume and cover letter to Internship Director Dr. Valerie Palmer-Mehta.
-You may submit your materials to Palmer-Mehta via email at email@example.com, by fax at (248) 370-4208, or in person at the main office of the Department of Communication and Journalism in 316 Wilson Hall.
+Submit the form along with a copy of your resume and cover letter to Internship Director Dr. Rob Sidelinger.
+You may submit your materials to Dr. Sidelinger via email at email@example.com, by fax at (248) 370-4208, or in person at the main office of the Department of Communication and Journalism in 316 Wilson Hall.
 The first three steps must be completed before you begin your internship search.

 - Once all your materials (resume, cover letter, Internship Application Form) have been turned in to the internship director, you may begin emailing or faxing your resume and cover letter to the list of internship employers.
 Refer to the list of approved internships on the website.
 It is recommended that you follow the time frames listed below, but you should check with each employer to verify their due dates, as due dates vary:

 - Fall Term: June / Early July